zenangst/Spots/README.md

 ```

 `spotDidEndScrolling` is triggered when a user ends scrolling in a carousel, it returns item that is being displayed and the spot to give you the context that you need.

+## The many faces of Spots

+Because the framework can be used in a wide variety of ways, we decide to include more than one example project.
+If you are feeling adventures, you should take a peek at the [Examples](https://github.com/hyperoslo/Spots/tree/master/Examples) folder.

 ## JSON structure